morningspace/kubeassert/docs/working-with-kuttl.md

 - command: kubectl assert exist-enhanced deployment example-deployment -n $NAMESPACE --field-selector status.readyReplicas=4
 ```

-It is almost the same content as above but just the expected value of `status.readyReplicas` is changed to 4.
+It is almost the same content as above, just the expected value of `status.readyReplicas` is changed to 4.

 Run the test suite and validate if the test can pass:
 ```console
 kubectl kuttl test --start-kind=true ./tests/e2e/
 ```

 For more instructions on this sample test, please refer to the original [document](https://kuttl.dev/docs/kuttl-test-harness.html#writing-your-first-test) on KUTTL website.
 As you can see, to integrate KUTTL with KubeAssert is quite straightforward.
-The above test only demonstrated some basic capabilities of KubeAssert.
-Certainly you can define more complicated assertions using KubeAssert when you run KUTTL tests.
+The above test only demonstrates some basic capabilities of KubeAssert.
+Certainly you can define more advanced assertions using KubeAssert when you run KUTTL tests.